 collaborating with post-secondary institutions to support the transition of students to a range of post-secondary opportunities.

-The District will support a range of strategies to encourage and support students to stay in school, including:
+The Division will support a range of strategies to encourage and support students to stay in school, including:

 collaborating with community organizations to extend, establish and maintain a range of supports, including Aboriginal mentoring and role-model programs